 04 of 08

 This slightly larger variety of passion fruit has a more durable, yellow skin and is mainly used for making juice.
 When sliced in two, its interior reveals a bright orange, pulpy nectar filled with edible seeds.
 If you'd like to try eating it straight out of the shell, sprinkle some sugar on top to temper the tart, acidic flavor.Continue to 5 of 8 below.

 05 of 08

 06 of 08

-These small, green circular fruits can be cracked open with one’s teeth.
+These small, green fruits can be cracked open in one bite.
 The most common way to eat them is to suck the peach-colored pulp that coats the large seed inside.
-They taste a bit like limes, and have many names throughout the Caribbean: quenapa, genip, guaya, lemoncillo and Spanish lime.
+They taste a bit like limes and have many names throughout the Caribbean, including quenapa, genip, guaya, lemoncillo, and Spanish lime.

 07 of 08

-This large, green fruit, similar in size and shape to a football, is most often used to make a creamy juice.
+Guanábana (or soursop) is a large, spiky fruit similar in shape and size to a football.
+It is most often used to make a creamy juice.
 When sliced open, pouches of white, soft flesh can be pulled from the fruit like string cheese, leaving the large, black seeds behind.
-Its taste is unique and seems to hint at a combination of flavors: think pineapple – banana – coconut.
+It tastes like a combination of pineapple, banana, and coconut.

 08 of 08